VagelisKalimeris/pararius/README.md

 # Objective

-Repeatedly applying to Pararius listings can be tiresome.
-I wrote this quick Selenium script, for automating the most repetitive part, which is typing or pasting your personal details.
+Repeatedly applying to Pararius listings can be tiresome, especially typing or pasting your personal details.
+I implemented this quick & dirty Selenium script, automating this repetitive task.

 # Instructions